davidj778/Apply-filters-to-SQL-queries/README.md

 WHERE NOT country LIKE ‘MEX%’;
 ```

-As before, we used the SELECT and FROM keywords to retrieve the usual data.
-All of the columns from the table log_in_attempts.
+Just like before, we used the SELECT and FROM keywords to retrieve the usual data from all of the columns from the table log_in_attempts.
 Since we don’t want a certain country to be listed in this query, we used the NOT operator for the country column followed by the LIKE keyword in combination with the % wildcard to not query any result that has “MEX” with anything else.

 ## Retrieve employees in Marketing